CUH Logo

-Your endocrine doctor has decided that you require several blood tests to find out if you are producing too much cortisol.
+Your endocrine doctor has decided that you require a series of blood tests either to find out if you are producing too much cortisol or to determine if you are taking the correct dose of hydrocortisone replacement.

 What is cortisol?